 Technology Readiness

 Technology is readily available in the U.S. and has been demonstrated in different applications.
-Adoption of distribution ventilation in Nordic countries is reported to be significant for several decades, estimated to 25% for new office buildings in Scandinavia as early as 1989.
+Adoption of distribution ventilation in Nordic countries is reported to be significant for several decades, estimated to be 25% for new office buildings in Scandinavia as early as 1989.

 Market Availability

 A survey of Minnesota building professionals found that lack of exposure and knowledge is the key barrier to this technology.
-Most professionals report having used this measure (two thirds) few reports using the technology frequently (13%).
+Most professionals report having used this measure (two-thirds) few report using the technology frequently (13%).

 Energy Savings and Cost-effectiveness